-These reserves are carried without any effort, in large quantities and limitalist time, the known principle of inertia.
+ARST LINE OF TEXT itless time, the known principle of inertia.
 And for each of you the reserve of a thousand years of food is small, and for us even smaller.
-A cubic kilometer of grain centains a thousand year feeding for 3 million people; a ten-verst cube has a reserve for 3 billion people.
-Such a reserve on our rings and "necklaces" is prepared by the Sun in several seconds.
+A cubic kilometer of grain contains a thousand year feeding for 3 million people; a ten-verst cube has a reserve for 3 billion people.
+Such a reserve on cur rings and "necklaces" is prepared by the Sun in several seconds.
 Finally, we can exist in a state of blissful lethargy, and thousand years in this half sleep pass for us as minutes, like your deep pleasant sleep.

-Such a state requires only definite temperature and comparatively little light...
+Such a state requires only definite temperature and comparatively little light ...